 The four men and the woman singing are given a small cameo of sorts in CHAPTER 14 as they play this song with Tammy.
-I wanted to use it for this book practically from the beginning but kept choosing other options throughout.
-I was happy to find a way to include it as inspiration for my book.
+The author wanted to use it for this book practically from the beginning but kept choosing other options throughout.
+He was happy to find a way to include it as inspiration for the book.

-I knew from the beginning that the final song would be this one.
-Even in early drafts when the story was much different, this song was still on my mind as to concluding the story.
+The author knew from the beginning that the final song would be this one.
+Even in early drafts when the story was much different, this song was still in mind as to concluding the story.
 The themes, the lyrics, everything fit as a perfect conclusion in CHAPTER 15 for Twin Flame with an incredible final performance.